tianyamokeZZ/BLMFNet/README.md

-# BoundaryLink-Multimodal Fusion Network (BLMFNet)
+# Boundary-Link Multimodal Fusion Network (BLMFNet)

 The code and the pre-training weights for each method are already available.